YusufAsim/BBM103/README.md

 # BBM103
-These repository includes my asignment projects and quizes that i have done using Python during BBM103 lab course in my first grade.
+This repository includes my asignment projects and quizes that i have done using Python during BBM103 lab course in my first grade.